LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/divgeo.rst

 .. image:: divgeo_7.png
    :align: center

-For creating the closed polygon, which is required by the second condition,it is necessary to add a point behind the target and then connect it to the existing points at the ends of the target.
+The second condition requires a closed polygon, therefore it is necessary to add a point behind the target and then connect it to the existing points at the ends of the target.
+To create a point, click :menuselection:`Edit --> Create --> Point` and create a point with the
-:menuselection:`Edit --> Create --> Point`
+coordinates: ``(400, -500)``.

 .. image:: divgeo_8.png
    :align: center

-Then, change the middle mouse button to `"Connect points”`, and :kbd:`middle-click` on the new point, and drag the cursor to one end of the target and release the mouse button.
+Then, change the middle mouse button to `"Connect points”`, :kbd:`middle-click` on the new point and drag the cursor to one end of the target and release the mouse button.
+Connect the new point to the second end as well.

 The same thing is done for the outer target.
 The first and the second conditions should be satisfied as was done for the inner target.